rseah145/smw-term2/Journal_3_notes/Section A.md

 Supplies tickets and generates temporary session keys that allow a user to securely authenticate to a service

-KDC stores all the secret symmetrical keys for
+KDC stores all the secret symmetrical keys for users and services